 alter the route of any Service Media at the Property.

-The Tenant must not carry out any alteration to the Property which would [, or may reasonably be expected to,] have an adverse effect on the asset rating in any Energy Performance Certificate for the Property.
+The Tenant must not carry out any alteration to the Property which would , or may reasonably be expected to, have an adverse effect on the asset rating in any Energy Performance Certificate for the Property.

 Signs